ClarytyLLC/docs/src/docs/aiware/install/install.md

     export AIWARE_INIT_TOKEN=`uuidgen` # generate a random UUID for echo "AIWARE_INIT_TOKEN is $AIWARE_INIT_TOKEN"
     ```

+    `uuidgen` should be a globally unique identifier.
+If you don't have 'uuidgen` installed on your local machine, [UUID Generator](https://www.uuidgenerator.net/) is an alternate source.

     Note that the value of `AIWARE_INIT_TOKEN` is important.
 This will be the "Bearer Token" that
     you'll need to authorize calls to `aiware-agent` later, so make sure you record this somewhere.